-Dual Enrollment Program - High School Students This program allows students to earn both college credit and high school credit simultaneously.
-In addition to meeting Early Admission requirements, Dual Enrolled students must have the approval of their high school counselor or school administrator for the specific courses that will be awarded both high school and college credit.
+Dual Enrollment Program - High School Students This program allows students to earn college credit and high school credit simultaneously.
+In addition to meeting Early Admission requirements, dual enrolled students must have the approval of their high school counselors or school administrators for the specific courses that will be awarded both high school and college credit.

-Participating high schools offer dual enrollment programs on site, either through a traditional class format or through distance education, for both general education courses and technical career courses.
-Students can also earn dual credit for courses taught at the college, with the proper approval forms.
+Participating high schools offer dual enrollment programs on site, either through a traditional class format or through distance education, both for general education courses and technical career courses.
+Students can also earn dual credit for courses taught at the college with the proper approval forms.
 Students should speak to their high school guidance counselors regarding dual credit.
 General education courses that are listed in the statewide articulation agreement, found on the Piedmont Technical College Web site, are transferable to all public four-year senior colleges and universities in the state.
-Dual enrollment students should check with the college of their choice to ensure transfer of their college courses.
+Dual enrollment students should check with the colleges of their choice to ensure transfer of their college courses.